Gold Value Guide: Karat, Weight, Spot Price & Selling Tips

 Gold value starts with karat, weight, current market reference price, testing, condition, and the item itself.

 Most people selling gold for the first time have the same question: how much is my gold worth?
-You may have jewelry, inherited items, broken gold, dental gold, class rings, coins, or mixed precious metals, and you want to understand the basics before bringing anything in.
+You may have jewelry, inherited items, broken gold, dental gold, class rings, coins, Black Hills Gold, or mixed precious metals, and you want to understand the basic math before bringing anything in.

-The short answer is that gold value starts with karat, weight, and the current gold market reference price.
-This educational guide explains the basic math.
+This page explains how gold value is calculated.
+It is different from our more direct payout guide, How Much Does a Pawn Shop Pay for Gold?, which focuses more on per-gram payout examples.
 For the main local service page, visit Cash for Gold in Mobridge.
 At Larsen's Jewelry & Half Interest Pawn, we test and weigh items in front of you, explain what we are seeing, and let you decide with no pressure.

 Tested & Weighed